h4915577/java-senior-dev-refresher/microservices.md

 How do you scale a microservice?

+8. AWS Autoscaling how it works.
+Scenario based questions

+9. Elastic Load Balancers - its use and working

+10. Message Queue - AWS SQS and SNS, How you implemented them in your previous project and for what purpose.

+11. Optimization of Application - Cacheing , Cron-Jobs (Scheduling)

+12. Java Reflection

+13. Data Warehouse

+14. ChangeStream (MongoDB related)

+15. Difference between Spring Data JPA and Hibernate.

 What's saga pattern? why you are using it?
 Give an example (e-commerce, or any example)

 Explain API Gateway